LUMII-Syslab/viziquer-tools-kg/README.md

+# Visual Data and Schema Queries over Knowledge Graphs

+This repository contains the supporting material and running environment for presenting and analyzing the data schemas, as used by the [ViziQuer](https://github.com/LUMII-Syslab/viziquer), as the knowledge graphs themselves.

+The repository supports a demo presentation "Visual Data and Schema Queries over Knowledge Graphs" by Sergejs Rikačovs and Kārlis Čerāns at [EKAW'24](https://event.cwi.nl/ekaw2024/).

+The repository has been built as a fork from [ViziQuer Tools](https://github.com/LUMII-Syslab/viziquer-tools) environment that provides containers for [ViziQuer](https://github.com/LUMII-Syslab/viziquer) and [Data Shape Server](https://github.com/LUMII-Syslab/data-shape-server) forming together a locally runnable visual schema and query environment.

+This repository provides a new initialization of the ViziQuer Tools environment (in the `db/init/pg` folder) with the schemas for `Nobel Prizes data` and `Nobel Prizes data schema` that are referred to from the paper.
+The considered schemas may be available on [ViziQuer Playground](https://viziquer.app), as well, at least for a while, however, this repository is considered to be the stable resource supporting the papers' presentation.

 # ViziQuer Tools

 This repository contains scripts and initial data for starting your own copy of ViziQuer Tools as a set of interlinked containers.